cangjielanguage/cangjie_docs/docs/dev-guide/source_en/Appendix/compile_options.md

 Specifies the library file to link.

-The given library file is passed directly to the linker.
-This option is typically used with `--library-path <value>`.
+The given library file will be directly passed to the linker.
+This option is typically used in conjunction with `--library-path <value>`.

 The filename format should be `lib[arg].[extension]`.
-To link library `a`, use the option `-l a`.
-The linker searches for `liba.a`, `liba.so` (or `liba.dll` on Windows) in the library search directories and links them as needed.
+When linking library `a`, the option `-l a` can be used.
+The linker will search for files like `liba.a`, `liba.so` (or `liba.dll` when targeting Windows) in the library search directories and link them as needed.

 ### `--library-path <value>`, `-L <value>`, `-L<value>`

 Specifies the directory containing the library files to link.

-When using `--library <value>`, this option is typically needed to specify the library file directory.
+When using `--library <value>`, this option is typically also needed to specify the directory containing the library files.

-Paths specified by `--library-path <value>` are added to the linker's library search path.
-Additionally, paths in the `LIBRARY_PATH` environment variable are also included, but paths specified by `--library-path` take precedence.
+The paths specified by `--library-path <value>` will be added to the linker's library search paths.
+Additionally, paths specified in the `LIBRARY_PATH` environment variable will also be included.
+Paths specified via `--library-path` take precedence over those in `LIBRARY_PATH`.

-Given a dynamic library file `libcProg.so` compiled from the following C source:
+Assume there is a dynamic library file `libcProg.so` compiled from the following C source file:

 ```c
 #include <stdio.h>